Paul-Gigel/Bootsector-Programming/OS/readme.txt

     -              -    -> contains array of (dst) address to load tables to, location (src) on disk, and size on disk
     ----------------

-    need a AHCI (SATA) and or NVME driver
+    need an AHCI (SATA) and or NVME driver

 (info)Sector
 ;call load_(n)_stage